 Read the email that we'll send

-SEABED MINING SUBMISSION
+SEABED MINING PETITION

 I urge the Government to place a permanent ban on seabed mining in NT waters, to help safeguard the Territory’s fishing lifestyle and culture.

 Opposition to seabed mining is growing in Australia and around the world, based on concerns about its environmental, cultural, social and economic impacts.
 In the NT there has been so much community concern, that both Labor and CLP Governments have had a temporary ban on seabed mining in place for almost a decade.
 This community concern about destructive seabed mining remains.

 Healthy coasts and rivers are central to our Top End way of life, our economic success and our culture.
 They underpin one of the most important economic and cultural pursuits – the Top End fishing experience.
 They contribute $2billion to the Territory economy each year, supporting more than 6,000 jobs and are a powerful drawcard for tourists from around the world.

 Opening up the Top End’s coastal waters to a new destructive activity like seabed mining puts all this at risk for short-term economic gain.

 The NT EPA review provides compelling evidence that supports a permanent ban on seabed mining in the Northern Territory.
 What this evidence reveals is that:

 - the likely sites of seabed mining are in areas with high biodiversity and cultural values, especially in estuaries and river mouths;

 - there is substantial uncertainty about the likely impacts of most known seabed mining methods on the Top End’s environmental values and on other resources industries, such as commercial fishing and tourism;

 - NT mining laws are ill-equipped to cope with the very different circumstances of seabed mining in dynamic marine environments;